aJanuary/talks-app/README.md

 title = "Jack and Jill - A tale"                                    # Title of the talk.
 Required date = 2016-01-01T15:30:00Z                                         # Date of the talk, in the form yyyy-mm-ddThh:mm:ssZ.
 Optional presenter = "Jack and Jill"                                         # Presenter(s) of the talk.
 Optional description = "They describe their adventures going up the hill"    # Description of the talk.
+Renders using markdown.
 Optional

     # Files associated with the whole talk.
 Can have zero or more, by repeating the block below
     [[files]]